StructuralNeurobiologyLab/autodoc/README.md

 - `source_path` (required): The URL/path of the GitHub repository or the directory/file (relative or absolute path) to be analyzed and documented.
 - `--cost` (optional): With `expensive`, all files are always edited with the specified `Model`.
 With `cheap`, all files with fewer lines than `max_lno` are edited with gpt-3.5-turbo-16k, and only the larger files use the given model (e.g., gpt-4).
 - `--Model` (optional): The GPT model used for docstring generation.
-Choose between 'gpt-4-32k' (default) or 'gpt-4'.
+Choose between 'gpt-4-32k' (default), 'gpt-4' or 'gpt-4-1106-preview'(new and not best performance).
 - `--write_gpt_output` (optional): Whether to write the GPT output/docstrings into a folder 'gpt-output' within the 'edited_repository' folder.
 Choose between True (default) or False.
 - `--max_lno` (optional): The maximum number of lines from which a code is split into snippets.
 It is not necessary to specify this number, since we have default values based on your input of `Model`